Lawrence O'Donnell: Controversial interviews and stories

 On August 27, 2019, O'Donnell reported that Deutsche Bank documents showed Russian oligarchs had cosigned loan applications for Trump.
-O'Donnell reported the story, based on a single source he did not identify, using the qualifier "if true" and admitted it had not been verified by NBC News.
-The next day, O'Donnell walked back the report, referring to it as an "error in judgment."
+O'Donnell based this report on a single source that he did not identify, although he used the qualifier "if true," and acknowledged that it had not been verified by NBC News.
+The next day, O'Donnell retracted the report, referring to his reporting of it as an "error in judgment."

 Political views

-In a 2005 interview, O'Donnell called himself a "practical European socialist".
+In a 2005 interview, O'Donnell called himself a "practical European socialist."
 O'Donnell also declared himself a "socialist" on the November 6, 2010, Morning Joe show, stating: "I am not a progressive.
 I am not a liberal who is so afraid of the word that I had to change my name to 'progressive'.
 Liberals amuse me.
 I am a socialist.
 I live to the extreme left, the extreme left of you mere liberals."
 On the August 1, 2011, episode of The Last Word, O'Donnell further explained: "I have been calling myself a socialist ever since I first read the definition of socialism in the first economics class I took in college".

 Philanthropy

-In late 2010, O'Donnell made a trip to Malawi with the intent of providing school-room desks for students who had never seen desks.
-MSNBC and UNICEF partnered to create the K.I.N.D. fund—Kids in Need of Desks—with the mission to deliver desks to African schools.
-As of December 2013, the program had raised over $6.5 million, paying for approximately 100,000 desks to be delivered to classrooms.
-In addition, the K.I.N.D. fund also provides scholarships to help young girls in Malawi attend school.
-By the end of 2017 the Fund had raised $19 million.
+In 2010, O'Donnell made a trip to Malawi with the intent of providing schoolroom desks for female children, who had never seen desks.
+MSNBC and UNICEF partnered to create the K.I.N.D.
+Fund—Kids in Need of Desks—with a mission to deliver desks to Malawian schools.
+As of 2023, the K.I.N.D.
+Fund had raised $40 million for desks and scholarships to support the education of Malawian schoolgirls.
+Since its inception, the K.I.N.D.
+Fund has supplied 330,000 desks for 1.1 million students and scholarships for 27,600 girls.

 Personal life

 On February 14, 1994, Lawrence O'Donnell married Kathryn Harrold.
 The couple has one child, Elizabeth Buckley Harrold O'Donnell.
 O'Donnell and Harrold divorced in 2013.

 In April 2014, he and his brother Michael were injured in a traffic accident while vacationing in the British Virgin Islands.
 O'Donnell returned to his MSNBC show The Last Word in June after two months of recuperation.

-He was awarded the Honorary degree of Doctor of Humane Letters (DHL) by Suffolk University in 2001.
+He was awarded the honorary degree of Doctor of Humane Letters (DHL) by Suffolk University in 2001.